 Chelsea vs Liverpool: Latest team news and predicted line-ups for Carabao Cup final

-Injuries have hit both teams ahead of the Wembley final with Thiago Silva and Dominik Szoboszlai facing a race to be fit
+Injuries have hit both teams ahead of the Wembley final with Thiago Silva facing a race to be fit and the Reds without a number of players

 The countdown is on for the first piece of silverware of the 2023/24 season in England - with Chelsea and Liverpool set to once again go head-to-head in the Carabao Cup final.